Otto Carmichael House

-Otto Carmichael House, also known as the Mary Louise Farm, is a historic home located at Muncie, Delaware County, Indiana.
+Otto Carmichael House, also known as the Mary Louise Farm, is a historic home located at Muncie, Indiana.
 The original section was built in 1875, and later enlarged and remodeled in 1929.
 It is a rambling 2 1/2-story, brick and frame dwelling Colonial Revival and Tudor Revival design elements.
 It features steeply pitched gable roofs.
-It is associated with noted journalist and civic leader Otto Carmichael.
+It was part of the Carmichael family's "Mary Louise Farm" complex, which included barns for livestock, a log cabin, and flower gardens.
+The rest of the area was redeveloped into a shopping plaza, with the house remaining as the last vestige of the complex today.